maxnd/mxMarkEdit/README.md

 At the bottom of the text there’s an Excel-like grid of 105 columns and 10000 rows which may contain simple tables, which are horizontal portions of this grid.
 This is hidden by default, and can be shown dragging up with the mouse the splitter at the bottom of the text, or with the shortcut `Meta` + `Shift` + `T`.
 In the first column on the left, named `Tables names`, the user must type the title of a table (e.g. `Books`), and in the columns at its right (`A1`, `B1`, etc.) all the necessary fields (e.g. `Author`, `Title`, `Year`, etc.).
 The title is shown with the color of the `headings 2`, while the fields have the color of the `headings 3`.
 Below the fields, it’s possible to insert any kind of data.
 It’s possible to add more tables in the grid, adding other titles under the `Table names` column followed by some fields, like in the second screenshot above.

 If it’s necessary to insert dates in a field, use the format `year-month-day`, where month and day are always of two digits (e.g. `2025-01-05`), so that the sorting on this field will produce a correct result.
+See below for some shortcuts useful to insert and change the dates.

 The content of the grid is saved in a separate file with the same name of the one in use, but with the `.csv` extension.
 In this file the items are separated by tabs, and it may be easily imported in a spreadsheet.
 When the current document is exported to Pandoc, if there are some data in the grid, the software creates a new file with the extension `.export` which contains both the document and the tables properly formatted in Markdown format.
 In the converted document in Word or Writer format, the tables are located at the end of the text.

 When a `.cvs` file is loaded, the grid is not automatically shown, but in the status bar at the bottom, after the name of the `.md` file, it’s shown the label `& .csv`, to alert the user that there are some data inside the grid.

 In the grid, it’s possible to select more cells dragging the mouse or holding the `Shift` key and pressing the arrow keys.
 The selected text can be copied in the clipboard and pasted in another position of the grid or in a document, or deleted.
 It’s possible also to paste some data copied from a spreadsheet like Excel or Numbers.
 See below for the shortcuts useful to do that.
+It's also possible to auto resize the width of the columns with a double click at the right of their headings.

 At the bottom, there’s the `Find` field useful to search for data contained in the grid.
 Type within it the text to be found and press `Return` or the shortcut `Meta + G` to select the following cell after the current one in just the current field (column) of the current table that contains that text.
 Anyway, if the selected column is the first, containing the table names, the search will look for the following table names.
 The search is case insensitive.
 To continue the search, select again the field and press `Return`, or use the shortcut `Meta + G` when the grid is focused.